-The easternmost quarter of the island is separated by a channel through the mangroves that are 15 meters wide on average.
+On the East quarter of the island is separated by a channel through the mangroves that are 15 meters wide on average.
 This section is called Helene, or Santa Elena in Spanish.
 Satellite islands at the eastern end are Morat, Barbareta, and Pigeon Cay.
-Further west between French Harbour and Coxen Hole is Stamp Cay and French Cay.
-You can get to know all these places doing an island tour with a tourist agent or just renting a car and driving by your self.

 Roatán lies on the southern edge of the Mesoamerican Barrier Reef System, the 2nd largest barrier reef in the world.
 Reef systems are very delicate and have experienced massive damage and degradation worldwide.
 Roatán has become an important cruise ship and scuba diving destination in Honduras.
 Tourism is its most important economic sector, though fishing is also an important source of income for islanders.

-The reef systems throughout the Bay Islands are protected by the local and central government with help from charitable donations and those on the front line.
+The reef systems throughout the Bay Islands are protected by the local and central government (ICF) and with help from charitable donations and those on the front line.
 Through local donations to the Marine Park and the many causes along with a concerted effort from the resorts on the island weekly cleanups are undertaken to ensure no metals or plastics litter the reef system and beaches as well as all major dive shops doing cleanups on most of their daily dives.
-There are still obstacles to be defeated but the Islanders and expatriates living on the islands have taken a united stand to conserve and educate.

 English is the first language of native Bay Islanders regardless of race and Spanish is spoken second, whereas mainland Honduras is Spanish-speaking.
 It remains this way because of the islands' past as a British colony with descendants of Great Britain.
 With the steady influx of mainland Hondurans migrating to the islands, Spanish language use has increased.
 Because of the tourism and cruise ship industry that supports the islands, English continues to be the first spoken and dominant language among all native island peoples.
 Over time, the form of English spoken by the Caracol has changed.
 The language differs mostly in morphology but also in pronunciation and accent and, to a lesser extent, in syntax and vocabulary, from the English of the other British Caribbean colonies, as evidenced by the usage of a wide variety of old standard English terms and words throughout the islands.
 They are similar enough to be mutually intelligible and understood throughout the entire Bay Islands.
 The language can also be learned, although it is not taught in the general sense, whilst the accent derives from the wide variety of expatriates living and working on the Islands from North America and Europe.